Pirate FlagPirates and PrivateersPirate Flag

 USS Constellation Gun deck

-In the foreground is the locked arms chest.
-During the Civil War, this ship's armament included four thirty-pound long guns, one twenty-pound and one thirty-pound Parrot rifle, and three twelve-pound howitzers.
+In the foreground is one of the Constellation's locked arms chest.
+During the Civil War, this ship's armament included four thirty-pound long guns, one twenty-pound and one thirty-pound Parrot rifles, and three twelve-pound howitzers.

 Armament in Nelson's Navy